A stack of raw lumber with a blue sky behind them.

 A lot of people know about green certifications.
 You might have heard of systems such as LEED or Passive House.
 But have you ever heard of the Living Building Challenge?
 It’s a building certification introduced by the International Living Building Institute that takes a unique perspective on what being ”sustainable“ actually means.

-Considering a project?
-Or, just curious about something?
+Considering a project, or curious about something?

-Send us your questions about design, architecture, interiors, landscape, LEGO rooms… Anything, really.
-We’re always eager to meet new people, and we’d love to get to know you, your project, and your goals.
+Say hello, and send us your questions via the form below.
+We’re always pleased to make new connections, and eager to get to know you, your project, and your goals.

 Get in touch.